-(a) Enrolled in an institution with an educational affiliation agreement with that VA facility; or (b) Directly appointed to a VA training program that has no external institutional sponsorship special circumstances.
+- (a) Enrolled in an institution with an educational affiliation agreement with that VA facility; or - (b) Directly appointed to a VA training program that has no external institutional sponsorship (e.g. VA Advanced Fellowship).
+NOTE: A waiver may be obtained from the CRADO under special circumstances.
 See 1200.05 VHA Directive, Notes under Paragraph 3.
-Definitions, (t)(3) VA Investigator and 1200.02 VHA Directive, Paragraph 10.
-Trainee Research.
+Definitions, (t)(3) VA Investigator.